deltaintellect/newdelta/content/project/binary-operations/index.md

 A **binary operation** is a mathematical rule used for combining two elements to produce another element.
 For example, $x \otimes y = z$ is a binary operation that combines $x$ and $y$ with the operator $\otimes$ to produce $z$.

 **Guide:**
-1. Review the Binary Operations in your textbook.
+1. Review Binary Operations in your textbook.
 2. Download the file below and practice problem solving.

+_Don't forget step 1_

 | File                       |  Scope                       |             |
 | -------------------------- |------------------------------| ----------- |